metadatacenter/cedar-project/README.md

 # CEDAR Project

-This repository contains a Maven POM for building all CEDAR Java-based components, and many of the issues for the CEDAR project.
+This repository contains a Maven POM for building all CEDAR Java-based components.
+The repository can also be used to report CEDAR issues.
 To access the CEDAR application, visit [the production web site](https://cedar.metadatacenter.org).
 You will be prompted to log in, and can create an account if you do not have one.

 For general documentation about CEDAR see [our project web site](https://metadatacenter.org/).
 A complete list of CEDAR references can be found at [our references page](https://metadatacenter.org/references).

-Developer-centric documentation can be found on the [CEDAR technical wiki](https://github.com/metadatacenter/cedar-docs/wiki/CEDAR-technical-documentation).
+Developer-focused documentation can be found on the [CEDAR technical wiki](https://github.com/metadatacenter/cedar-docs/wiki/CEDAR-technical-documentation).

 Re [building CEDAR](https://metadatacenter.readthedocs.io/en/latest/index.html),